 - (a) Duties.
 The Commission shall: - (1) Develop and recommend to the State Board of Education rules related to all aspects of educator preparation programs in accordance with Article 17D of this Chapter.
-These rules shall include the following:

-a.

-- 2 license programs.
-3 Appropriate courses to be used for calculation of individual and b.
-4 cohort grade point averages for admission to educator preparation 5 programs, which may account for prior degrees attained, type of 6 license, and areas of licensure.
-The Commission shall consider which 7 grade point average, either the grade point average in the content 8 courses relevant to the licensure area or the cumulative grade point 9 average, would be most appropriate for clinical residency students.
-Develop and recommend to the State Board of Education rules related to all 10 (2) 11 - (2) Develop and recommend to the State Board of Education rules related to all aspects of professional standards for North Carolina educators in accordance with Article 17E of this Chapter.
-These rules shall include specific hour requirements for the following: - a.
-Preservice training and field experiences prior to entering the classroom for individuals issued residency licenses.
+These rules shall include the following: - a.
+Requirements for appropriate pedagogy to be included in residency license programs. - b.
+Appropriate courses to be used for calculation of individual and cohort grade point averages for admission to educator preparation programs, which may account for prior degrees attained, type of license, and areas of licensure.
+The Commission shall consider which grade point average, either the grade point average in the content courses relevant to the licensure area or the cumulative grade point average, would be most appropriate for clinical residency students.